GDKsoftware/Delphi-MCP-Server/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions!
+Here's how to help:

+### Reporting Issues
+- Use [GitHub Issues](https://github.com/GDKsoftware/delphi-mcp-server/issues) for bugs and feature requests
+- Include Delphi version, platform, and reproduction steps

+### Pull Requests
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/my-feature`
+3. Follow existing code style (inline vars, named constants)
+4. Test your changes
+5. Submit a pull request

+### Development Setup
+- Requires Delphi 12+
+- Open `MCPServer.dproj` or build with `build.bat`
+- Test with `npx @modelcontextprotocol/inspector` or Claude Code or similar

 ## About GDK Software

-[GDK Software](https://www.gdksoftware.com) is a software company specializing in Delphi development Delphi upgrades/migrations.
-We provide Delphi development, upgrades, maintenance, and modernization of applications services.
+[GDK Software](https://www.gdksoftware.com) is a software company specializing in Delphi development, upgrades, and migrations.
+We provide Delphi development, upgrades, maintenance, and modernization of application services.
 GDK Software also offers consulting and training related to Delphi and low-code development with Codolex.
-We have a global presence with offices in the Netherlands, UK, USA, and Brazil
+We have a global presence with offices in the Netherlands, UK, USA, and Brazil.

 ## Support